-- While the probationary period for untenured faculty ordinarily is seven years (with the tenure review occurring in the sixth year), special conditions may warrant earlier than normal consideration.
-(See section on timeline) - Tenure track faculty hired in the School of Medicine have a nine-year tenure probationary timeline.
-See the section entitled Nine-year Tenure Probationary Timeline for School of Medicine. [has been in effect since 2011, thus covers all current IUSM faculty] - For librarians, tenure is based on the entire professional career, including relevant professional positions held prior to coming to Indiana University. - There is no defined period between associate and full rank, although most candidates seek full rank five to ten years after promotion to the associate rank.
-Occasionally, the period under consideration may vary due to: prior appointments at other institutions; the cumulative nature of some work that may build on earlier accomplishments; leaves that may have extended the probationary period; administrative roles; or earlier than normal consideration. - When a case has special circumstances, candidates and department chairs should provide explanation for any unusual conditions that may affect the review of the candidates' dossiers. - Candidates who seek earlier than normal consideration must present evidence of achievements comparable to those who have served the full probationary period.
+While the probationary period for untenured faculty ordinarily is seven years (with the tenure review occurring in the sixth year), special conditions may warrant earlier than normal consideration.
+(See section on timeline)

+- Tenure track faculty hired in the School of Medicine have a nine-year tenure probationary timeline. - For librarians, tenure is based on the entire professional career, including relevant professional positions held prior to coming to Indiana University. - There is no defined period between associate and full rank, although most candidates seek full rank five to ten years after promotion to the associate rank.
+Occasionally, the period under consideration may vary due to: prior appointments at other institutions; the cumulative nature of some work that may build on earlier accomplishments; leaves that may have extended the probationary period; administrative roles; or earlier than normal consideration. - When a case has special circumstances, candidates and department chairs should provide an explanation for any unusual conditions that may affect the review of the candidates' dossiers. - Candidates who seek earlier than normal consideration must present evidence of achievements comparable to those who have served the full probationary period.
 Earlier-than-normal cases sometimes require special care to ensure equity of treatment. - Some faculty may have a longer-than-normal probationary period.
-Because extensions are formally approved for important reasons, such as illness, childbirth or unavoidable delays in research infrastructure, candidates should not be held to higher expectations because of a longer-than-normal probationary period. - Part-time IUPUI appointments are rare.
+Because extensions are formally approved for important reasons, such as illness, childbirth or unavoidable delays in research infrastructure, candidates should not be held to higher expectations because of a longer-than-normal probationary period. - Standard statements explaining probation extension are provided below for solicitation of external letters, chair evaluations, and candidate statements. - Part-time IUPUI appointments are rare.
 Agreements regarding the length of a probationary period for a part-time faculty member should be committed to writing in a MOU or letter of appointment. - In considering candidates for tenure and/or promotion, where there are questions about time in rank, reviewers are reminded that tenure assumes an extended period of productivity and improvement.
 The purpose of the probationary period is to give candidates for tenure an opportunity to demonstrate their capacity for sustained excellence and an ability to adapt to changing conditions of their disciplines and the institution.
 In some cases, consideration of work completed elsewhere or prior to appointment to a tenure-track position may be appropriate.
 Regardless, the dossiers must present clear evidence of the candidate's ability to contribute at the expected levels throughout his or her professional career.